petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 PowerPoint presentations on laptops running Windows XP.
 How did they get so complacent?

-"...and with the domestic 'black bag' SSL key extraction program, we're up to 95% interception of..."
+"—and with the domestic 'black bag' SSL key extraction program, we're up to 95% interception of—"

 The director was just wrapping up her presentation; Barbie reminded herself to ask her what supplier the purchasing department bought her cute-looking pink